polettix/base-drafts/draft-ietf-quic-transport.md

 suboptimal.

-A single static key can be used across all connections to the same endpoint by generating the proof using a second iteration of a preimage-resistant function that takes three inputs: the static key, a the connection ID for the connection (see {{connection-id}}), and an identifier for the server instance.
-A server could use HMAC {{?RFC2104}} (for example, HMAC(static_key, server_id ||
+A single static key can be used across all connections to the same endpoint by generating the proof using a preimage-resistant function that takes three
+inputs: the static key, a the connection ID for the connection (see
-connection_id)) or HKDF {{?RFC5869}} (for example, using the static key as input keying material, with server and connection identifiers as salt).
+{{connection-id}}), and an identifier for the endpoint instance within its cluster.
+An endpoint could use HMAC {{?RFC2104}} (for example, HMAC(static_key, server_id || connection_id)) or HKDF {{?RFC5869}} (for example, using the static key as input keying material, with instance and connection identifiers as salt).
 The output of this function is truncated to 16 octets to produce the Stateless Reset Token for that connection.

-A server that loses state can use the same method to generate a valid Stateless Reset Secret.
-The connection ID comes from the packet that the server receives.
+An endpoint that loses state can use the same method to generate a valid Stateless Reset Secret.
+The connection ID comes from the packet that it receives.

-This design relies on the client always sending a connection ID in its packets so that the server can use the connection ID from a packet to reset the connection.
-A server that uses this design cannot allow clients to omit a connection ID (that is, it cannot use the truncate_connection_id transport parameter {{transport-parameter-definitions}}).
+This design relies on a peer always sending a connection ID in its packets so that the receiving endpoint can use the connection ID from a packet to reset the connection.
+An endpoint that uses this design cannot allow peers to omit a connection ID (that is, it cannot use the truncate_connection_id transport parameter {{transport-parameter-definitions}}).

 Revealing the Stateless Reset Token allows any entity to terminate the connection, so a value can only be used once.
-This method for choosing the Stateless Reset Token means that the combination of server instance, connection ID, and static key cannot occur for another connection.
-A connection ID from a connection that is reset by revealing the Stateless Reset Token cannot be reused for new connections at the same server without first changing to use a different static key or server identifier.
+This method for choosing the Stateless Reset Token means that the combination of instance, connection ID, and static key cannot occur for another connection.
+A connection ID from a connection that is reset by revealing the Stateless Reset Token cannot be reused for new connections at the same endpoint without first changing to use a different static key or instance identifier.

 # Frame Types and Formats